cobobc/milestone_3_cooking_app/README.md

 #### Colour Scheme

-The main colours used are #009170 (green) and #000 (white).
-The green is a common colour associated with golf.
+The main colours used are #9de3c5 (light green), #000 (white), and #3a4242 (slate).
+The green was chosen for its association with vegatables and the light green gives a ligth welcome feel.
+The white and slate are to give nice contrasts.
-For the special quiz pages a #003399 (blue) and a #FFCC00 (yellow) are used.
-These colours are that of the EU flag and the European Ryder Cup team.

 #### Font

-The **Rubik** font is used through the whole app.
+The **Cairo** font is used through the whole app.

 #### Imagery